-- 5. Pull the locking pin (D) on the outrigger (E) and pull each outrigger out until the spring loaded locking pin snaps back into place.
-Pull the locking pin on the outrigger jack and rotate each 90° so the jack pad is facing down and the spring loaded pin snaps back into place. - 6.
-Pull the locking pin on the rear jack (F) and rotate it 90° until the spring loaded pin snaps back into place.
+- 6. Pull the locking pin on the rear jack (F) and rotate the jack 90°.
+Replace the locking pin.
 Turn the jack handle clockwise to start leveling the trailer.
 Adjust all four jacks by turning their handles clockwise (G) until they are firmly in contact with the ground and the trailer is as level as possible. - 7.
 Before raising the mast, it may be necessary to adjust the lamps.
 The lamps may be adjusted up, down, left or right by loosening the wing nuts on the trunnion (H) and aiming them in the desired direction.
 Tighten the hardware completely and make sure the lamps are connected to the junction box (J).